nuEGil/NotesOnTextTasks/ReadMe.md

 uses a transformer model implemented in tensorflow to do the same text generation. transformer_parts.py -- has the custom tensorflow layres for the Simple_TextGen_tensorflow.py example.
 Model implments the transformer but could use some polishing on the loss funciton.

+3. CardiacSignalsStuff.ipynb
+This example uses the MIT-BIH arrhymia data set (copy on physionet) which contains ECG signals from multiple views along with data like patient age, sex, and medication lists.
+The data was taken in the 80s and digitized.
+In this example we load some of the data with the wfdb library, show the frequency spectrum and filter the signal.
+I also wrote a simple algorithm to extract the R-R intervals.
+I generate prompts given the patient meta data and the R-R intervals, and pass those prompts to gpt2 using the huggingface hosted gpt2 model.
+There's some interesting results here.
+The model definitely needs some finetuning, but it is a cool way to test out something of a full pipeline that involves: signal loading, cleaning, windowing, phyisological feature extraction, followed by prompting for text generation.
+The options here would be to fine tune gpt2 or to put some more work into the SimpleTextGen_tensorflow.py model.
+But for now this is enough.

 # Hugging face models and usage
 This stuff
 hugging face model card will have everything that the model is used for, how it was trained, etc.